-Amazingly Tom never complains – she’s down to live completely isolated with very few comforts.
+Amazingly Tom never complains – she seems down to live completely isolated with very few comforts.
 (A square of chocolate is a big deal in her world.)
 Even when they make the trek to Portland, she doesn’t seem turned by civilization and willingly goes back to her tent at the end of the day.
-Obviously, this is the life she’s familiar with, but it is remarkable because we are also talking about a 13-year old girl.
+Obviously, this is the life she’s familiar with, but it is remarkable because we're also talking about a 13-year old girl.
 Think about that for a moment.
-I remember completely falling apart when I was separated from my Walkman for a few hours, which I’d declared my “best friend.”
+I remember completely falling apart when I was separated from my Walkman for a few hours, which I’s declared my “best friend.”
 (Yes, I just said, “Walkman.”
 And yes, I’m old.)
-Of course, I was raised in the suburbs with a completely different set of expectations, but there’s a part of me that thinks people are people – and there are certain things young women want.
+Of course, I was raised in the suburbs with a completely different set of expectations, but there’s a part of me that thinks people are people – and there are certain things that young women want.
 (Not a Walkman, but a burgeoning connection to their peers, in one way or another.)
-Also, am I the only weirdo who was thinking about Tom’s rapidly approaching (if not already arrived) period?
+Also, am I the only weirdo who was thinking about Tom’s rapidly approaching period?
 Was her dad going to force her to use moss as a tampon?
 Surprisingly the plot did not touch on this – but it would’ve if I was in charge!

 When Will and Tom finally get caught and are forced to leave the park, they luck into a plush housing situation, thanks to a dedicated case worker and the kindness of a stranger who’s willing to provide them a home in exchange for labor on his Christmas Tree farm.
 The house is lovely and spacious, but for Will it might as well be a straitjacket.
 His misery is palpable as he sits on the edge of his bed – what should be a relief is clearly worse for him than his tent.
 However, this is where Tom begins to blossom –she’s exposed to societal norms for the first time, and she likes it.